slaclab/beamtime-calibration-suite/docs/index.md

 The following describes what and where things are:

-* /calibrationSuite: The library code lives here, and the functions can be imported into other scripts as such:
+* _/calibrationSuite_: The library code lives here, and the functions are able to be imported into other scripts as such:
 ```
 from calibrationSuite.basicSuiteScript import *
 from calibrationSuite.fitFunctions import *